ferrixx/ferrixxBot/README.md

   </a>
 </p>

-> ferrixxBot is a DiscordBot written in Java with the Javacord API
+> ferrixxBot is a DiscordBot written in Java with the <a href="https://javacord.org/">Javacord API</a>

 ### ✨ [Demo](https://ferrixx.de/discord)